 When a single PCS#1 is used, make sure the connector CNR11 is not connected.
+When multiple PCSs are used, make sure the connector CNR11 of the last PCS#N is not c onnected.

 Figure 35.
 Connected by Ethernet

 Terminal resistors setting